tascha/Mobile-Reading-Data-Exchange/_posts/2018-03-19-starting-a-project-with-big-data.md

 - Summarize key variables, such as number of unique id’s, dates, countries, books, etc.
 - Start checking consistency: is there data for every date?
 Are there columns that contain data that should clearly be in a different column?
 - Start digging deeper with tables and graphs:
-  - # of log events by day and by user_id
+  - number of log events by day and by user_id
   - Events by country
 - Use small part of data to build out analysis strategy, such as restricting the time scale or geography, before rolling out to the full data.
 - Use previous big data experience to anticipate problems and improve analysis, for example: